chrisvasqm/automaty/README.md

 3. Start automating!

 > [!NOTE]
 > If you want to "login", use "admin" as your `username` and `password`.
-It's currently hardcoded with a fake delay between 1-5 so you can practice waiting for an element to appear on the next route.
+It's currently hardcoded with a fake delay between 1-5 randomly so you can practice waiting for an element to appear on the next route.

 ## Contributing